JulianKarlBauer/mechkit/CONTRIBUTING.md

 # Contributing Guide of Mechkit

 Thank you for investing your time in contributing to this project!
 Please follow the [Code of Conduct](./CODE_OF_CONDUCT.md) to keep the community approachable and respectable.

-In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.
+In this guide you will get an overview of the contribution workflow.

 ## New Contributor Guide